Theme Studio Overview

 The export theme project has default ThemeStudio.snk

-key pair, if it is not required use the private key pair which is already created by referring it to the export theme project inside the application properties or Create a new key pair through Visual Studio if the private key pair is not created externally.
+key pair.
+If it is not required, use the already created private key pair by referring to the export theme project inside the application properties or Create a new key pair using Visual Studio if the private key pair was not created externally.

-checkbox is clicked to use the private key pair for generating theme assembly.
+checkbox is clicked or not, to use the private key pair for generating theme assembly.

 The SfSkinManager control helps to apply the built-in themes to the Syncfusion UI controls for WPF.